rails/rails/guides/source/active_job_basics.md

 outstanding jobs are lost with the default async backend.
 This can be fine for smaller apps or non-critical jobs in development.

-However, if you want to use Solid Queue instead, you can configure it in the same way as in the production environment:
+However, if you use Solid Queue instead, you can configure it in the same way as in the production environment:

 ```ruby